 Dr. Amir Ali Abbasi

-National Centre for BioInformatics, Quaid-i-Azam University, Islamabad
+National Centre for Bioinformatics, Quaid-i-Azam University, Islamabad,

 Email abbasiam@qau.edu.pk

-Office Phone: +92-051 9064-4109
+Office Phone +92-051 9064-4109

-PhD: Philipps University Marburg, Germany
+• PhD: Philipps University Marburg, Germany

-M.Phil: Quaid-i-Azam University, Islamabad
+• M.Phil: Quaid-i-Azam University, Islamabad, Pakistan

 Education

-I completed my Secondary (SSC) and Higher Secondary School Certificates (HSSC) in the Science group from The Federal Board of Intermediate & Secondary Education (FBISE),Islamabad.
-I pursued my Bachelor’s education in Biological Sciences at IMCB H-9, Islamabad, with the degree awarded by Punjab University, Pakistan.
-I obtained Masters degrees (M.Sc and M.Phil: 1999-2003) in Biochemistry/Molecular Biology from the Department of Biological Sciences at Quaid-i-Azam University, Islamabad, Pakistan.
-During my academic tenure, I earned recognitions for academic excellence (M.Sc 1999-2001; President and Chancellor Gold Medals), securing the first position across the faculty of Biology and the entire Faculty of Natural Sciences.
-My M.Phil thesis research, supervised by Prof. Dr. Wasim Ahmad (2001-2003), titled “Linkage Studies of Hearing Impairment Loci in Pakistani Kindreds,” led to my first scientific publication: Dissertation link.
+I completed my Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSSC) in the Science group from the Federal Board of Intermediate and Secondary Education (FBISE), Islamabad.
+I pursued my Bachelor’s education in Biological Sciences at IMCB H-9, Islamabad, with the degree awarded by the University of the Punjab, Pakistan.I then obtained M.Sc. and M.Phil. degrees (1999–2003) in Biochemistry/Molecular Biology from the Department of Biological Sciences, Quaid-i-Azam University, Islamabad, Pakistan.During this period, I received academic distinctions, including the President and Chancellor Gold Medals for my M.Sc. performance (1999–2001), securing first position across the Faculty of Biological Sciences and the Faculty of Natural Sciences.My M.Phil. thesis research, supervised by Prof. Dr. Wasim Ahmad (2001–2003), was titled “Linkage Studies of Hearing Impairment Loci in Pakistani Kindreds” and led to my first scientific publication.

 Professional Journey

-After completing my academic milestones, I commenced my teaching career at Hazara University, Pakistan (2003-2004).
-Subsequently, I secured a scholarship funded by HEC Pakistan and DAAD Germany, which facilitated my Ph.D. studies at the Center for Human Genetics, Philipps-Universitt Marburg, under the supervision of Prof. Karl-Heinz Grzeschik (2005-2008).
-My doctoral research focused on exploring the non-coding cis-regulatory architecture of the human/mammalian Gli3 gene using comparative genomics, transgenic zebrafish/mice models, and in vitro assays in human cell lines.
-Dissertation link
+After completing my early academic training, I began my teaching career at Hazara University, Pakistan (2003–2004).
+I subsequently received a scholarship funded by the Higher Education Commission (HEC), Pakistan, and DAAD, Germany, which supported my doctoral studies at the Center for Human Genetics, Philipps University Marburg, Germany, under the supervision of Prof. Karl-Heinz Grzeschik (2005–2008).My doctoral research focused on the non-coding cis-regulatory architecture of the human/mammalian Gli3 gene, using comparative genomics, transgenic zebrafish and mouse models, and in vitro assays in human cell lines.

-Research Interest's:-
+Research Interests

 Bioinformatics: Comparative and Functional Genomics